 - 1 P Work with a partner.
 Look at the photos.
-How many sources of renewable energy can you think of? - energy.
+How many sources of renewable energy can you think of? - Read the information about sources of energy.
 Check your answers from Exercise 1.

 At the moment we get about 70% of our energy from fossil fuels like oil, coal and natural gas, but there are two main problems with this.
 Firstly, they release CO2 when we burn them and secondly, they take millions of years to form and the supply is limited.